Stampede Trail

 During the fall, hunting traffic along the trail is heavy as the area is prime habitat for moose.
 Many hunters use ATVs or Argos to access hunting camps.
 Moose hunting in this area generally yields high success rates.
-Winter travel by snowmobile, dog sled, or tracked vehicle is much easier than summer travel after the boggy tundra, beaver ponds, and rivers freeze.
+Winter travel by snowmobile, dog sled, or tracked vehicle, after the boggy tundra, beaver ponds, and rivers freeze, is much easier than summer travel.